Table of Contents

 1. Complete your degree

-Choose a program that supports your educational background because some of them have very specific requirements.
+- Choose a program that supports your educational background because some have specific requirements.
 Remember, a Master’s or a Ph.D. program will only accept you if you have studied for a related degree.

 2. Earn the state license

-Most colleges require a Doctorate in Psychology, along with the completion of specific hours and exams.
+- Most colleges require a Doctorate in Psychology and the completion of specific hours and exams.

 3. Start the job hunt!

-You can also begin your independent practice if you like.
-However, working in an established organization for a couple of years will benefit you more.
+- You can also begin your independent practice if you like.
+However, working in an established organization for a few years will benefit you more.

 4. Maintain your license